obithelight/alx-interview/README.md

-# This repository is home to the alx-interview preparatory projects and tasks.
+# This repository is home to the alx-interview preparatory projects.
 - 0x00-pascal_triangle
 - 0x01-lockboxes
 - 0x02-minimum_operations